rdwrome/261sp23/README.md

 - Attendance the week of Finals is mandatory (see Student Handbook).
 - I don't answer emails that can be answered with a one-step Google search (i.e. “How do I change the timezone on my Google Calendar?”).
 - I don't answer emails when the answer can be found in the syllabus (here).
+- I don't answer emails evenings or weekends.
 - When you email me, you must let me know what class/section you're in.
 - If you have a question about a grade, you must come ask it *in person* at my office hour.
 - The best way to communicate with me outside of class is *always* to make an appointment with me in my office hour.
+- In an emergency, please call me.
 - If you need an accommodation for this course, please see [Accessibility Resources](https://www.berklee.edu/accessibility-resources) as soon as possible.
 - If you are subject to discrimination, harassment, or sexual misconduct in the Berklee community, please do not hesitate to talk to the [Equity Office](https://www.berklee.edu/equity).